dnschneid/crouton/README.md

 Ubuntu, and Probably Other Distros Eventually Chroot Environment" doesn't acronymize as well (crodupodece is admittedly pretty fun to say, though).

-### crouton is now maintenance-only

-This means that:
- * Only bugfix and release list PRs will be accepted.
- * New distro releases will be added to the list as unsupported.
- * As xenial is EOL, crouton will (at some point) no longer have a default release.
-You will always have to specify `-r`.
- * Bugs without updates in the past year will be bulk-closed with a "stale" tag.
- * Open PRs will be left open but have the "stale" tag added.
-If anyone who forks crouton wants to pick up the feature work, they can build right off of those PRs.
- * For the safety of users and stability of crouton's functionality for those on EOL devices, offers to take over the dnschneid/crouton repo or Chrome extension will be declined, and requests to change the goo.gl/fd3zc or goo.gl/OVQOEt destinations will be rejected.
-If you would like to continue feature work on crouton, fork it, do a good job of it, and people can choose to use it at their own risk.

-## But first...

 :warning: **Steps to install crouton have changed!**  :warning: